smartcontractkit/chainlink-testing-framework/book/src/framework/components/troubleshooting.md

 #### Solution

+Make sure you are not using `containerd` to store or pull images, see the [issue](https://github.com/google/cadvisor/issues/2838#issuecomment-2966600885)

 Disable and enable the option `Allow the default Docker socket to be used` again to relink it properly.

 ![cadvisor_socket.png](../images/cadvisor_socket.png)